Compare

 With a wide variety of in-house, value-added services, SpotOn offers a robust and capable POS system.
 However, many of these add-ons, such as its ecommerce solution, appointment scheduler, and website builder, are more valuable to retailers and other small businesses than restaurants.

 As a result, SpotOn is best suited to niche restaurant concepts with an added retail element, such as breweries with an on-site bottle shop or QSRs that also sell some grocery items.
-These types of restaurants are most likely to get the full benefit of SpotOn’s many integrated tools, while more traditional FSRs and QSRs may benefit from a more dedicated restaurant POS.
+These types of restaurants are most likely to get the full benefit of SpotOn’s many integrated tools, while more traditional FSRs and QSRs – especially those with growth and expansion in mind – may benefit from a more dedicated restaurant POS.

 Lavu is an iPad-based POS and payment processing system used by restaurants in more than 90 different countries worldwide.
-Founded in 2010, Lavu has more than 10 years of experience providing restaurant management solutions and boasts more than 300 features and add-on solutions.
+Founded in 2010, Lavu has more than a decade of experience providing restaurant management solutions and boasts more than 300 features and add-on solutions.

 Strengths